jakekinchen/ot-company-site/README.md

 ## 🏠 Homepage Structure

-The homepage is designed to provide a comprehensive overview of OneTier's offerings.
+The homepage is designed to provide a comprehensive overview of their offerings.
 It includes:

 - **Hero Section**: An introduction with a call-to-action.
 - **Products**: Displaying key products with descriptions and links.